 Properties must be safe, decent, and sanitary.
 The Lending Institution must ensure that the property is inspected and/or appraised following the requirements of the primary loan issuer (i.e., Fannie May, USDA-RD, FHA, and Veteran Affairs (VA)).
-The lender will also ensure that each applicant is informed the property must meet HUD Housing Quality Standards (HQS) and provide any documentation of such to PRHFA.

 11.4 Redevelopment Incentive Determination